openshift-evangelists/kbe/content/page/pods.md

 {"host": "localhost:9876", "version": "0.5.0", "from": "127.0.0.1"}
 ```

-To sum up, launching one or more containers in Kubernetes is simple, however
+To sum up, launching one or more containers (together) in Kubernetes is simple,
-doing it directly as shown above comes with a serious limitation: you have to
+however doing it directly as shown above comes with a serious limitation: you have to
-manually take care of keeping it running in case of a failure.
+manually take care of keeping them running in case of a failure.
 A much better way
 to supervise pods is to use [replication controllers](/rcs/).